sdk03/sdk03/README.md

 - 👋 Hi, I’m @sdk03
 - 👀 I’m interested in AI in Software Engineering / Cyber Security
-- 🌱 I’m currently learning topics related to AI Agents
+- 🌱 I’m currently learning Laravel
-- 📫 Reach me using my email - sadiqcreates@gmail.com
+- 📫 Reach me using my email - sadiq4cyber@gmail.com
 - I believe that simplicity is one of the most important factor in becoming successful in any aspect of life.
 <!---
 sdk03/sdk03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.